thomasvn/docs-gpt/README.md

 <!--
 TODO:
+- Server + API + WebApp
+  - t3.large
+  - Move to us-east-1
+  - Update to SPOT instance
+  - Automate provisioning of app
+- Be capable of querying without the notebook.
+- Minimize OpenAI Costs
+  - Save the database so we don't need to run the text loaders each time.
+  - update_db.py -> call this daily to save the database
+  - query.py -> perform a query against the database
 - Parameterize the query
-- Save the database so we don't need to run the text loaders each time.
-- Be capable of querying without the notebook.
 - Indexed on Public Docs Repo and Private Support Repo
 - Code inside embeddings?
 - Chaining with the user conversation.